Imagersir/qe-ph-eta/README.md

 # Patch for Quantum ESPRESSO 7.3: QE-PH-Eta

 This repository provides a **patch** for **Quantum ESPRESSO (QE) version 7.3** that implements a new feature for the circularly polarized phonon magnetic effect (primarily targeting the phonon Zeeman energy in magnetic materials) based on the DFPT method.
 This code is intended for **research and reproducibility purposes**.
-The emphasis of this repository is on **installation and usage**, rather than software development details.
+If you find our code helpful for your research, please cite our article [DOI: https://doi.org/10.1103/tpjd-dh1m].

 ---